Underground Car Parks | Germany

 Pause Play

-This approach represents a common and proven construction method for underground car parks under certain conditions.
 From the perspectives of sustainability, resource conservation, space efficiency, and cost-effectiveness, retaining walls used as permanent wall systems offer further opportunities for optimisation.

 The following wall systems will be analysed and compared based on the points described: